Mixed martial arts in the United States: Precursors of modern MMA

+Modern MMA

 Muhammad Ali vs. Antonio Inoki took place in Japan between American boxer Muhammad Ali and Japanese wrestler Antonio Inoki in 1976.
 The classic match-up between professional boxer and professional wrestler turned sour as each fighter refused to engage in the other's style, and after a 15-round stalemate it was declared a draw.
 In the United States, the fight sold at least 2 million or more pay-per-view buys on closed-circuit theater TV, but received mixed reactions from audiences.
 The fight played an important role in the history of mixed martial arts.
 The earliest example of a modern MMA contest held in America was introduced in Pittsburgh, Penn. in 1979.